bitmind/zabbix-better-menu/README.md

 To uninstall the entire module: remove it from module directory and select *Scan directory*.

+## About

+### Project status

+Project status:

+-  Currently this project is basically a proof-of-concept.

+### Support
+Please open a issue if you have any questions or find a bug.

 ### Known issues

-- Some user role settings (Access to UI elements) may not match the new menu structure, in particular for Administration section
-- Icons: for simplicity we use a selection of builtin Zabbix icons from defines.inc.php; sometimes the same icon is reused for different menu entries.
+- Icons: sometimes the same icon is reused for different menu entries.
+For simplicity we use a selection of builtin Zabbix icons from defines.inc.php.
 New fancy icons will be designed in future versions.
 Maybe.
+- Some user role settings (in the Access to UI elements screen) may not match the new menu structure, in particular for Administration section.
+However the menu respect the user role permission.
-- Zabbix pages in former Administration>General menu keep showing a header with a drop-down menu which matches the old menu structure
+- Zabbix pages in former Administration>General menu keep showing a header with a drop-down menu which matches the old menu structure.
 - When clicking Backgrounds entry, the Icons entry will be showed as the selected entry in the menu

-## Support
-Please open a issue if you have any questions or find a bug.